smartuni/SmartPowerReader/SensorNode/README.md

     + send a packet to the sensor node to trigger the configuration mode
     + LED will blink in configuration mode, admin can now identify which sensor this is and set location through web UI
-4. After finish configuration, RPI send OBSERVE request to sensor at /value
+4. After finish configuration, RPI send request to /start to signal the sensor node to start sending data
 5. Sensor sends sensor value to RPI at every defined interval

 ## How to run